 NOTE: Additional information regarding UC scale from HR is forthcoming.
 OSR to concurrently release additional guidance.

-COMMUNICATING RESEARCH MISCONDUCT TO NIH: reminds recipient institutions of their responsibilities in handling research misconduct (suspected or confirmed) in NIH-funded research.
+COMMUNICATING RESEARCH MISCONDUCT TO NIH: NOT-OD-19-020 reminds recipient institutions of their responsibilities in handling research misconduct (suspected or confirmed) in NIH-funded research.
 The notice also clarifies the requirement of recipient and subrecipient institutions (foreign or domestic) to hold assurances with HHS Office of Research Integrity (ORI) and outlines procedures to communicate matters related to research misconduct proceedings to the NIH and ORI.

 FIXED AMOUNT AWARDS: NOT-OD-18-222 provides clarification of the definition of “fixed amount” subawards, specifically when used for human subject studies, e.g. clinical trials and other types.